-However, guarantees, coverage details, building your APH, and risk considerations are significantly different compared to conventional crop insurance.
-For example, insurance guarantees will be based upon T-yields, which are typically conservative, until you have an opportunity to build your APH.
+But take note.
+Guarantees, coverage details, building your actual production history (APH), and risk considerations are significantly different compared to conventional crop insurance.
+For example, insurance guarantees will be based upon U. S. Treasury yields (T-yields), which are typically conservative, until you have an opportunity to build your APH.
 Additionally, some organic crops may not be insured in your area today.

 Because of these differences, you need to understand the growing season risks of each crop and evaluate the options available for managing your risks by working with a partner, such as AgriSecure, and an agent who can advise you on the best plan for your operation.